myfitnesspal | case study & redesign

 Considering user pain points and my focus areas, I created SUPER simple wireframes to guide the final design and intended motion.
 The wireframes highlight what I tried to change to improve the overall User Experience.

 The dashboard was re-designed with the hierarchy of importance in mind.
 Users had expressed frustration with the macros tab being buried behind multiple clicks, so it is now accessible directly from the dashboard.
 The diary and “More” tabs also lacked a consistent design language with the rest of the app, creating an outdated feel.
-In my wireframes, I worked to establish a more unified design system across these elements.
+In my wireframes, I worked to establish a more unified design system across these elements, primarily reinforcing the dashboards usage of rounded rectangles.
 Finally, the progress tab now replaces the “Meal Planning” tab, addressing user concerns about its previous placement.

 Side-by-side comparison will be shown in the final design(s).